 Molly Sue grinned so big it highlighted the missing teeth on both sides of her mouth.
 “And what about you, Miss Elliott?”

 “Oh, me?”
 Jennifer put down her water goblet and picked up her wine glass.
 Liam couldn’t help but feel she was stalling as well.
 “I actually don’t have any New Year’s resolutions,” she answered thoughtfully.

 Liam saw his own confusion was mirrored in Molly’s twisted-up face.

 Jennifer laughed.
 “I don’t make resolutions for the new year.
 I make them for the new day, every day.
 Every day can be the very best day of your life if you let it, so that’s my promise to myself: that each day I’ll let life come at me and be open to what it has to offer.”

 Hmmm.
 Well, that explained a lot.
 Rebecca had once lived like that, too, until her life was cut short.
-Fat load of good the free spirit, happy-go-lucky stuff did.
-Instead of keeping her safe, it meant his wife had an even more difficult time accepting the end.
+Fat load of good the free-spirit, happy-go-lucky stuff did.
+Instead of keeping her safe, it meant his wife had a more difficult time accepting the end.

 And Jennifer was exactly the same.